JanOdijk/simauthors/README.md

 As stated before, systematic use of author identifiers would avoid many of the problems that a programme commitee is currently faced with.
 There are several author identifiers systems that are independent of specific conferences, international open ones such as e.g. ORCID, commercial ones such as ResearcherID, and national ones such as DAI (in the Netherlands).
 The problems with such systems are

-* not very author has such an author ID
+* not every author has such an author ID
 * even if they have it they have to enter it and make no mistakes with it

 Perhaps a simpler and better solution is that the conference management system assigns author ids.
 This requires that *every* author is registered in the conference management system (not just the submitting author), but that should not be too difficult because almost every author is a submitting author in time.
 But it also requires checks when researchers register under different affiliations, e-mailaddresses and different  variants of their names.